Epicuri0us/YetiJS/README.md

 ------
 YetiJS uses a few libraries and tools:

-- Box2DWeb, a JavaScript port of the beautiful Box2D physics library
+- Box2DWeb, a JavaScript port of the beautiful Box2D physics library (http://code.google.com/p/box2dweb/)
-- SAT (Separating Axis Theorem) from Jim Riecken is a vary fast way to check if convex polygons collide
+- SAT, a library (Separating Axis Theorem) from Jim Riecken is used as a vary fast way to check if convex polygons collide (https://github.com/jriecken/sat-js)
-- vector2d, a slightly modified version of Tudor Nita's 2D vector library
+- vector2d, a slightly modified version of Tudor Nita's 2D vector library (http://www.cgrats.com/javascript-2d-vector-library.html)
-- yuicompressor, to compress the final js-file
+- yui-compressor, a tool from yahoo used to compress the final js-file (http://developer.yahoo.com/yui/compressor/)

 Documentation
 ------